qoomon/yolo-secret/README.md

 - The recipient then can open then Secret URL and hit the REVEAL button
     - Once the secret is revealed it's already deleted and can not be accessed again

+##

 ## Development

+### TODO
+- Use redis hash set for storing secret data and metadata like status and password attempts
+- Use path parameter instead of hash value for secret id
+- Delete secrets after three wrong passphrase attempts
+- Add a passphrase strength indicator
+- Add a passphrase generator
+- Add a status indicator for secret reveal screen instead of the check button
+- Hide Secret reveal url by default
+- Disable suggestion for password input

+### Run Local
 ```sh
 npm install